Categories

 CDD is a regulatory requirement for banks, financial institutions, and other businesses starting a relationship with a new customer.
 The purpose of this is to prevent financial crime and prevent potential crimes that can happen by doing business with highly risky customers.

-In the customer due diligence, FIs have to analyze customer information from several sources, including the customer sanction lists as well as public and private data sources.
+In customer due diligence, FIs have to analyze customer information from several sources, including the customer sanction lists as well as public and private data sources.
 The amount of information you collect depends on the risk profile of your customers.
 Basic customer due diligence requires the following:

 • Information about the identity of your customers, including their name, address, and a photograph of an official ID document.